Chart Color Schemes

 Employment

-Guyra's workforce is balanced across white and blue-collar jobs with diverse sector representation.
-The unemployment rate was 3.0% in the past year, with an estimated employment growth of 1.0%.
-As of September 2025, 1,123 residents are employed, with an unemployment rate of 0.8% below Rest of NSW's rate of 3.8%, and workforce participation at 67.0%.
+Guyra's workforce is balanced across white and blue collar jobs, with diverse sector representation.
+The unemployment rate was 3.3% as of December 2025, according to AreaSearch data aggregation.
+In this month, 1,108 residents were employed, with an unemployment rate 0.6% lower than Regional NSW's rate of 3.9%.

-Over a 12-month period ending September 2025, employment increased by 1.0%, labour force increased by 0.8%, and unemployment fell by 0.2 percentage points.
-This contrasts with Rest of NSW where employment fell by 0.5%, labour force contracted by 0.1%, and unemployment rose by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to Guyra's employment mix suggests local employment should increase by 5.1% over five years and 11.5% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for localised population projections.
+Conversely, accommodation & food services are under-represented, at 3.1% compared to Regional NSW's 7.8%.
+The area may offer limited local employment opportunities, as suggested by the difference between Census working population and resident population.
+Over a 12-month period ending in May-25, labour force decreased by 1.0%, alongside a 1.0% employment decline, with unemployment remaining essentially unchanged.
+In comparison, Regional NSW recorded an employment decline of 1.2%, labour force decline of 0.8%, and an unemployment increase of 0.4 percentage points.
+National employment forecasts from Jobs and Skills Australia project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Guyra's employment mix suggests local employment should increase by 5.1% over five years and 11.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment